35 of the Coolest & Unique Places To Stay In Ireland

-Cuckoo Wood House near Westport Mayo is located in a few acres of forest – not quite a tree house but immersed within the forest the hut is a lovely peaceful place with gorgeous views.
-Cost is around €90 a night but you must book a minimum of 3 nights in season from April to October.
+Cuckoo Wood House near Westport Mayo is located in a few acres of forest – not quite a treehouse but immersed within the forest the hut is a lovely peaceful place with gorgeous views.
+The cost is around €90 a night but you must book a minimum of 3 nights in season from April to October.

-Urban Tranquillatree is a real tree house, fully insulated, supported by real trees 6m off the ground.
-It is south facing with spectacular views over Cork city.
-It consists of a bedroom with double doors on to a deck at the top level with a bathroom on the level below.
+Urban Tranquillatree is a real treehouse, fully insulated, supported by real trees 6m off the ground.
+It is south-facing with spectacular views over Cork city.
+It consists of a bedroom with double doors onto a deck at the top level with a bathroom on the level below.
 It lies in the corner of a large garden, which was originally a Victorian garden, complete with paths and ponds.
-Cork city centre is a 5 min. walk with all its attractions, restaurants and shopping.
+Cork city centre is a 5-minute walk with all its attractions, restaurants and shopping.
 Access to the city is via a unique STEEP HILL cost per night is approx. €130.00.